 When you have an abundance of glass, paper, and plastic recyclables or miss the pick-up day, you may take them to one of various citizens’ convenience drop-off centers.
 You may also drop off unwanted electronics and appliances such as refrigerators, stoves, and air conditioners.
 The location closest to Bolton Hill is the Northwest Citizens’ Convenience Center located at 2840 Sisson Street (410-396-6070) and open Monday through Saturday from 9 a.m. until 5 p.m. in the spring, fall, and winter and until 7 p.m. in the summer.

 On the first Friday and Saturday of the month between April and October, household hazardous waste is collected at the Northwest Citizens’ Convenience Center.
 Household hazardous waste includes used paint, automotive fluids, pesticides, cleaning solvents, fire extinguishers, propane tanks, batteries, and fluorescent light bulbs.

 Complaints and Violations

 Residents are encouraged to work together to ensure streets, sidewalks, and alleys are kept clean, including proper disposal of trash and recycling.
-Landlords: it is your responsibility to ensure tenants are compliant.
-Complaints can submitted to 311.
+Rental property owners: it is your responsibility to ensure renters are compliant.
+Complaints can be submitted to 311.